Louise de La Vallière: Later life

 La Vallière continued to look after her family.
-Her niece by her brother, Louise-Gabrielle, was repudiated by her husband, César-Auguste de Choiseul de Plessis-Praslin, Duke of Choiseul for her ‘misconduct’.
+Her niece by her brother, Louise-Gabrielle, was repudiated by her husband, César-Auguste de Choiseul de Plessis-Praslin, Duke of Choiseul for "misconduct".
 To protect Madame de Choiseul's sister Marie-Yolande, La Vallière placed her as a pensionnaire in Faremoutiers Abbey and forbade her to contact Madame de Choiseul.
 In response, Marie-Yolande threatened to kill herself; La Vallière advised the family to let her leave.
-When Marie-Yolande married in 1697, La Vallière's daughter, Madame de Conti asked the King for permission to invite Madame de Choiseul.
-Louis answered that whatever La Vallière advised should happen, and she allowed Madame de Choiseul to attend.
+When Marie-Yolande married in 1697, La Vallière's daughter asked the King for permission to invite Madame de Choiseul.
+He answered that whatever La Vallière advised should happen, and she allowed Madame de Choiseul to attend.
 Madame de Conti paid the pensions her mother had requested for relatives and old servants.
-When the Carmelites wanted to support poor people, La Vallière always turned to her daughter, but she often reprimanded her for her ‘light’ conduct (Madame de Conti's behaviour was often considered ‘inappropriate’ for widows by contemporaries).
+When the Carmelites wanted to support poor people, La Vallière always turned to her daughter, but she often reprimanded her for her "light" conduct (Madame de Conti's behaviour was often considered inappropriate for widows by contemporaries).

 Early 19th century painting by Sophie Lemire of a fictional scene in which La Vallière ‘instruct[s] her daughter in piety’.

 In 1685, working with Bellefonds, she unsuccessfully attempted to convert Gilbert Burnett to Catholicism during his visit to France.
 Clément claims that she participated in the theological debates of the century concerning Jansenism, which Lair considers doubtful.
 Foreign dignitiaries frequently visited her, as well as Madame de Montespan after her disgrace in the Affair of the Poisons.
 She was regularly visited by the Queen, the Dauphine, (Maria Anna of Bavaria), and Marie-Adélaïde of Savoy.
 In the community, was appointed sacristine (carer of the oratory).
-She often fasted on bread and water; after experiencing a memory of the refreshments served at the royal court, she only drank half a glass of water for three years.
+She often fasted on bread and water; after experiencing a memory of the refreshments served at the royal court, she only drank half a glass of water a day for three years.
 Her physical health was damaged and her superiors urged her to moderate her penance.
 She suffered from erysipelas but did not seek treatment.
-She asked to be transferred to ‘one of the poorest [and] most distant’ Carmelite convent, which was refused as the nuns appreciated her company and ‘example’.
+She asked to be transferred to "one of the poorest [and] most distant" Carmelite convent, which was refused as the Paris nuns appreciated her company and "example".

 Multiple works published during her lifetime discussed La Vallière.
-A 1678 book by Gatien de Courtilz de Sandras declared that her conversion had reasons other than ‘spite’.
-In 1695, pamphlets written around 1665 were organised into a book titled La Vie de la duchesse de La Vallière (‘The Life of the Duchess of La Vallière’).
+A 1678 book by Gatien de Courtilz de Sandras declared that her conversion had reasons other than "spite".
+In 1695, pamphlets written around 1665 were organised into a book titled La Vie de la duchesse de La Vallière ("The Life of the Duchess of La Vallière").
 She became popular among the French; her name was used to sell books to interpret dreams, positioning her as a seer.